AyushM42/Toxive-Bot/README.md

 It will send a no valorant gif when the word "val" or "valorant" is mentioned

+It will send a "nah I'd win gif" when "jjk" or "jijutsu kaisen" is mentioned

+It will send a "ready to comply" when Junior is mentioned.

 # This has no practical use.